 If you are running a consulting business or any other kind of professional independent services, building a website is more vital than ever before.
 Nearly every prospective client will visit your website to decide whether or not to trust you with their business, so having a great website can be the difference that swings client decisions in your favor.

 But what does a great consultant’s website even look like?
 In short, your website should sell your individual talents, skills, knowledge, experience, and innovative solutions.
-Your website is your opportunity to create a strong online presence, clearly exhibit your unique strengths, establish your authority status, and persuade clients to work with you.
+Your professional website is your opportunity to create a strong online presence, clearly exhibit your unique strengths, establish your authority status, and persuade clients to work with you.

 Without further ado, let me share with you my top seven tips for transforming your consultant website into a major client generator with a steady stream of quality leads.